-- Even more frightening to patients, families and loved ones than dyspnea is hemoptysis which can range from streaking of sputum to massive bleeding (>200cc/24hrs) - Causes: tumor, bronchitis, pneumonia, pulmonary embolism, low platelets, coagulopathy - □ Thankfully, hemoptysis is a rare cause of death - □ If due to tumor palliation/treatment is usually: - radiation (external beam or endobronchial) or laser therapy OR - may consider using tranexamic acid which has been effective in some cases - If due to PE: discuss with patient and family whether anticoagulation with heparin/warfarin should be undertaken - in dying patients, burdens often exceed any benefits - If massive hemoptysis: physician should be at the bedside and use frequent, rapid IV boluses of opioids and benzodiazepines to alleviate dyspnea and fear.
-Hide the blood from patient and family with dark towels.
+- Causes: tumor, bronchitis, pneumonia, pulmonary embolism, low platelets, coagulopathy - □ Thankfully, hemoptysis is a rare cause of death - If due to tumor: palliation/Treatment is usually radiation (external beam or endobronchial) or laser therapy and may consider using tranexamic acid which has been effective in some cases - If due to PE: discuss with patient and family whether anticoagulation with heparin/warfarin should be undertaken - in dying patients, burdens often exceed any benefits - If massive hemoptysis: physician should be at the bedside and use frequent, rapid IV boluses of opioids and benzodiazepines to alleviate dyspnea and fear.
+Hide the blood from patient and family with towels.